 - 1 cup chopped vegetables, frozen OK

-Heat the 2 cups water, perhaps in a kettle, while gathering the other ingredients.
+For time’s sake, starting heating the 2 cups water, perhaps in a kettle, while gathering the other ingredients.

 Have legumes, grain, spice mixture and vegetables ready by stove.
 Heat small saucepan on medium 2 minutes.
 Add oil then spices and salt, and saute, stirring, just 5 seconds.
 Add the water, legumes and grain.
 Increase heat to high.
 Bring to vigorous boil.
 Add vegetables and return to vigorous boil.
 Altogether the cooking should take about 3 minutes.
 Simmering a couple more minutes won’t hurt a thing.